ssimplexity/CS492_spring2026/README.md

 - 6 May: Introduction to approximation algorithms.
 Chapter 3 from Vazirani.
 Chapter 1 and 2.1 from [Chekuri's Lecture Note](https://courses.engr.illinois.edu/cs583/fa2021/approx-algorithms-lecture-notes.pdf).
 - 11 May: Greedy for Set Cover and Max Coverage.
 Layering technique for weighted VC.
 Chapter 2.2 and 6 from Vazirani.
 - 13 May: Layering technique for weighted VC continues.
 Layering technique for weighted FVS.
 Chapter 2.2 and 6 from Vazirani.
 2(-2/k)-approximation for Edge Multiway Cut.
 Chapter 4 from Vazirani.
 - 18 May: Gomory-Hu tree and 2(-2/k)-approximation for k-way Cut.
-LP-based rounding.
+LP-based rounding for VC.
 Chapter 12 from Vazirani.
 - 20 May: No lecture.
 Interview for Graduate school admission.
 - 25 May: No lecture.
 Public holiday.
-- 27 May: LP-based rounding (More on cut problems).
-Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
+- 27 May: LP-based rounding for cut problems.
-- 1 June: LP-based rounding (More on cut problems).
+- 1 June: LP-based rounding for Set Cover, Max Sat, Uncapacitated Facility Location.
 Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
 - 3 June: No lecture.
 Election day.
 - 8 June: Primal-dual method.
 Chapter 7.3 from Williamson and Shmoys, and Chapter 13.1 from Vazirani.
 - 10 June: Primal-dual method.
 Chapter 7.4 from Williamson and Shmoys, and Chapter 18 from Vazirani.